akash-network/docs/providers/build-a-cloud-provider/akash-provider-checkup/step-6-verify-current-provider-settings.md

 > Steps in this section assume the provider was installed via Akash Provider Helm Charts.
 >
-> Conduct the steps from a Kubernetes master node with `kubectl` access to the cluster.
+> Conduct the steps from a Kubernetes control plane node with `kubectl` access to the cluster.

 ## View Provider Current Settings